t1ra/hypixel/README.md

 hypixel, err := Hypixel.New(KEY)
 ```

-3. Follow documentation (or examples (TODO)) to construct your application.
+3. Follow documentation and its examples to construct your application.

 ## Documentation